Map Your Value Chain

 EXAMPLE: GIS for real-time risk and sustainability management

-General Motors (GM) uses Geographic Information System (GIS) technology to map its global supply chain for real-time risk monitoring¹³ .
-The system accelerates crisis responses and helps GM meet sustainability goals by identifying suppliers in politically or environmentally risky areas.
-This dual functionality ensures operational continuity while upholding GM's ESG commitments.
+General Motors (GM) uses Geographic Information System (GIS) technology to map and monitor its global supply chain in real-time.12 The system accelerates crisis responses and helps GM meet sustainability goals by identifying suppliers in politically or environmentally risky areas.
+This dual functionality ensures operational continuity while supporting GM's ESG commitments.

 EXAMPLE: Collaboration with NGO for supply chain transparency

-Procurers, suppliers and brands work with Electronics Watch (EW) in the IT sector to make electronics value chains more transparent and identify production sites and high-risk factories.
+Procurers, suppliers, and brands work with Electronics Watch (EW) in the IT sector to make electronics value chains more transparent by identifying production sites and high-risk factories.
 EW monitors these factories for compliance with labour and environmental standards and engages in dialogue with workers and communities to understand their concerns and perspectives.

 Footnotes